ITC says Apple infringes a Qualcomm patent but iPhones shouldn't be banned

 The case isn't over, though.
 It next goes to the full ITC commission, and President Donald Trump could even weigh in.

-Qualcomm didn't immediately have a comment, while Apple didn't immediately respond to a request for comment.
+Qualcomm didn't immediately have a comment, and Apple didn't immediately respond to a request for comment.

 Earlier this week, Qualcomm accused Apple of stealing confidential information and trade secrets related to its chip software and then providing the info to Intel, a rival chip company.

-Apple gave Intel engineers confidential information, including Qualcomm source code and log files, to overcome flaws in the company's chips used in iPhones, according to a lawsuit filed Monday with the Superior Court of California.
-Qualcomm said in the complaint that Apple used this "second source of chipsets" to pressure it in business negotiations.
+Apple gave Intel engineers confidential information, including Qualcomm source code and log files, to overcome flaws in the company's chips used in iPhones, alleges a lawsuit filed Monday with the Superior Court of California.
+Qualcomm charged in the complaint that Apple used this "second source of chipsets" to pressure it in business negotiations.

 Apple on Monday referred back to its previous comments that "Qualcomm's illegal business practices are harming Apple and the entire industry."